psteitz/text-classification/README.md

 * Add more records for other labels based on what current model says

-## Few shot, LLM
+## Chat-trained LLM
-This method provides instructions to a chat-trained LLM to classify input texts.
-We implement two ways to do this:
+Use a chat-trained LLM to classify input texts.
+Two ways to do this:
 1. Zero-shot - system prompt provides instructions including labels and prompt provides the text to be classified
 2. Few-shot - prompt provides "canonical" examples of classifications and then asks the LLM to classify the input similarly